 The Indian Ocean marine life includes whale sharks, dugongs, sea turtles, sharks, humpback whales, white-throated railbirds, rare pink pigeons, and echo parakeet.

 The endangered turtle species, the leatherback, and loggerhead live in the Indian Ocean.

 The finding of many underwater thermal vents in the Indian Ocean led to the detection of vent animals like mussels, anemones, and gastropods.

 The Indian Ocean is home to many species of sharks including whale shark, hammerhead, and even great whites.

 The Northern Indian Ocean is the most important trade route for oil, connecting the Middle-East with Asia.
 Tankers carry about 17 million barrels of crude oil from the Persian Gulf each day.

 40% of the world’s offshore oil production comes from the Indian Ocean.

-Do you know any interesting or fun facts about the Indian Ocean?
+Do you know any fun facts about the Indian Ocean?
 Share them in the comments below!